DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-22-updating-course-previews.md

 ### Missing content

 When a course is published, there are several required fields a provider must enter.

-We indicate these required fields in the preview using inset text and a call to action asking the provider to enter the information.
+If the content is missing, we indicate required fields in the preview using inset text and a call to action asking the provider to enter the information.
 The call to action links directly to the section they need to complete.